Extroverts Rule/Introverts are Cool!

 Nothing will leave healthy extroverts feeling more hurt and unsafe than people, places or experiences who assume the worst about their energy and passion, or those who assign ill intentions to the extrovert, compete with the extrovert in passive aggressive ways, are motivated by envy, do not acknowledge the extrovert's contributions publicly, judge the extrovert, or rain on their enthusiasm with subtle digs and disloyalty.
 The extrovert is also confused by those who refuse to take a stand, those who play devil's advocate for the sake of attention seeking, and those who expect the extrovert to read their minds, and mean girls/guys.

-Nothing will leave healthy introverts feeling more angry and frustrated than people, places and experiences who refuse to express appreciation, who snub them publicly, take or use their ideas without permission, expect that they will give their time and ideas away for free over and over again.
+Nothing will leave healthy introverts feeling more angry and frustrated than people, places and experiences who refuse to express appreciation, who snub them publicly, take or use their ideas without permission, expect that they will give their time and ideas away for free over and over again, or assume they are a push over.
 The introvert is confused by people who refuse to take ownership of their negative behavior (passive or aggressive), those who are disloyal, those who build up complaints and then unload them suddenly, wishy washy boundaries, and those who lack insight into their own challenges.

 And nothing pisses either personality type off more than people who take for granted the extrovert's generosity, kindness and loyalty, and the introvert's support, guidance and patience.
-Simply because an extrovert extends the benefit of the doubt for awhile and provides advise and a good listening ear - doesn't mean they don't need that same support and consideration as well now and again.
+Simply because an extrovert extends the benefit of the doubt, provides advise and a good listening ear - doesn't mean they don't need that same support and consideration as well now and again.

 One thing that is surprising to many people (usually introverts) is that extroverts are just as sensitive as introverts.
 They often don't like to be labeled as "the strong one", just as introverts don't liked to be lumped into one singular category labeled as "the quiet one."
 You cannot consistently mistreat, exclude or snub a healthy extrovert over a period of time and think they will keep taking it on the chin forever.
 They won't.
 And extroverts will be often give you direct feedback on their experience.